yu840915/EventSource/README.md

 ### Contact Us
 If you find any **bugs** or have a **problem** while using this library, please [open an issue](https://github.com/inaka/EventSource/issues/new) in this repo (or a pull request :)).

+### About the Forked Version
+This fork decouples the event source from the `NSURLSession` APIs.
+It is now able to work with any HTTP client library by providing object which implements `EventSourceHTTPClientBridging` for bridging the communications between `EventSource` and HTTP client.